Benign prostatic hyperplasiaEnlarged prostate; BPH

 - The ureters empty into the

-bladder, which rests on top of the pelvic floor, a muscular structure similar to a sling running between the pubic bone and the base of the spine.
+bladder, which rests on top of the pelvic floor, a muscular structure at the base of the pelvis, between the pubic bone and the base of the spine.

-- As the bladder fills, the outlet muscles contract to prevent urination.
+- As the bladder fills, the bladder wall muscles relax, and the outlet muscles contract to prevent urination.

 - At the time of urination, the spinal cord initiates the